Homeschool Connections partners with colleges and universities for College Credit Courses

 Who is eligible to take an Advanced College Credit course?

 Students do not need to apply to Benedictine College to earn a college credit while with HSC.
 You will register for the Advanced College Credit course when you register for the Homeschool Connections credit.
-(Note that this means you will need to complete two separat enrollment processes, one for HSC and one for Benedictine College.)
+(Note: this means you will need to complete two separate enrollment processes, one for HSC and one for Benedictine College.)

-Will I get a refund if I decide to withdraw from the class?
+Will I get a refund if I decide not to receive Benedictine College credit?

 To order an official transcript(s), login to the National Student Clearinghouse at www.getmytranscript.com.
 The site will walk you through placing your order, including delivery options and fees.
 You will need your Benedictine College Student ID number to request your transcript.

-Your ID number will be provided by Homeschool Connections after you registration is completed with Benedictine College.
+Your ID number will be provided by Homeschool Connections after your registration is completed with Benedictine College.
 Be sure to keep this number safe!
 Note: Unofficial transcripts are not provided.

 If you have any questions, please contact the Office of Academic Records at 913.360.7550.